SOFTS-Arabica coffee climbs to 6-1/2-week high as stocks fall

-LONDON, Nov 3 (Reuters) - Arabica coffee futures on ICE rose to a 6-1/2 week high on Friday boosted by a decline in exchange stocks to a fresh 24-year low, while London cocoa prices slipped further from a record peak set earlier this week.
+NEW YORK, Nov 3 (Reuters) - Arabica coffee futures on ICE rose to a 6-1/2-week high on Friday boosted by a decline in exchange stocks to a fresh 24-year low, while London cocoa prices slipped further from a record peak set earlier this week.

 COFFEE